Church and Faith

 Remembrance Day and the key ideas associated with is are always carefully thought out.

 Our local Curate led the prayers, making this a very moving and memorable occasion for staff and children.
-This year we will respond with a whole school liturgical cloth change just for the day and hold a collective worship in the hall.
+Annually, we come together as a school to remember and learn about Remembrance as a collective.

 Every classroom has a pack of cloths, representing the colours from the liturgical calendar.
-Staff have received training on how the cloths should be represented and we feel it is a great way to introduce the Christian calendar in a practical and visual way.
-The cloths are a starting point for the each class’s personal reflection space.
-We have also introduced a candle.
+Staff have received training on how the cloths should be represented, and we feel it is a great way to introduce the Christian calendar in a practical and visual way.
+The cloths are a starting point for each class’s personal reflection space.
+We have also introduced a candle which is lit daily.

 Again this provides a very clear indication to the whole class that lessons have ended and it is time for reflection.
-The children have written their own prayers and take turns to lead their class collective worship.
-It is also a fantastic time for any issues to be addressed and responded to in a positive way.
+The time is used for children to reflect on the day, ask questions and discuss world issues in a positive, safe way.
+The sessions are ended with prayers, usually written by the children themselves.

-Pupils will also demonstrate their understanding of a shared Collective Worship, through a piece of work completed in class.
-The poem, In Flanders’ Fields was read out by a pupil in our Remembrance Day collective worship.
+Pupils also demonstrate their understanding of a shared Collective Worship, through pieces of work completed in class.
+Below is an example of the poem, In Flanders’ Fields which was read out by a pupil in our Remembrance Day collective worship.
 The pupils then composed their own poems based on the same theme.